sr2echa/wAI/README.md

 <samp>

 > [!IMPORTANT]
-> Your beloved thottathukiduven is becoming into **Chrome AI**.
+> Your beloved thottathukiduven is becoming into **wAI**.
 Please migrate to [thottathukiduven-v2](https://github.com/sr2echa/ThottaThukiduven-v2) and enjoy more updated features :)

 </samp>
 <p>